 Program Director: Dr. David Coursey

-The mission of the Master's of Public Administration programs is to strengthen public decision making and the delivery of public services in a globalized and diverse society by educating students to lead and manage organizations at all levels of government and nonprofit institutions ethically, democratically, and effectively.
+The mission of the Master of Public Administration program is to strengthen public decision making and the delivery of public services in a globalized and diverse society by educating students to lead and manage organizations at all levels of government and nonprofit institutions ethically, democratically, and effectively.

 Public Administration is concerned with the formulation, analysis and implementation of public policy in urban institutions.
 With an interdisciplinary focus, this program gives special emphasis to the urban community and the special challenges of public managers who serve in urban areas.

 The curriculum is designed to develop leadership capacity, understanding of the political, social, and economic characteristics of today's urban environment and the ability to apply current theories of management and analysis to difficult management issues.

 The program is meant as preparation for those entering management careers in government for the first time or as career development for those already employed who are seeking upward mobility in public management.

 For example, AY 11-12 graduates took or have jobs in state/local/regional government (23), non-profits (5), private sector consulting (7), and other private sector organizations (2).
 Job titles and roles vary but most are mid-to-upper level managers and/or analysts.*

 As of Fall 2013, there were 137 students in the MPA program: 29 full-time, 108 part-time.
 For AY 07-08 admittees, 42% completed the degree within four and 50% in five years.